pouya-codes/singularity_create_groups/README.md

                         root directory of all patches of a study.
 The patch directory structure is '/patch_location/patch_pattern/x_y.png'.
 See --patch_pattern below.
 An example is '/projects/ovcare/classification/cchen/ml/data/local_ec_100/patches_256_sorted'
                          (default: None)

+usage: app.py from-arguments use-extracted-patches use-manifest
+       [-h] --manifest_location MANIFEST_LOCATION

+optional arguments:
+  -h, --help            show this help message and exit

+  --manifest_location MANIFEST_LOCATION
+                        Path to manifest CSV file.
+                         (default: None)

+usage: app.py from-arguments use-extracted-patches use-origin
+       [-h] [--dataset_origin DATASET_ORIGIN [DATASET_ORIGIN ...]]

+optional arguments:
+  -h, --help            show this help message and exit

+  --dataset_origin DATASET_ORIGIN [DATASET_ORIGIN ...]
+                        List of the origins of the slide dataset the patches are generated from.
+Should be from ('ovcare', 'tcga', 'german', 'other').
+(For multiple origins, works for TCGA+ovcare.
+Mix of Other origins must be tested.)
+                         (default: ['ovcare'])

 usage: app.py from-arguments use-hd5 [-h] --hd5_location HD5_LOCATION
+                                     {use-manifest,use-origin} ...

+positional arguments:
+  {use-manifest,use-origin}
+                        Specify how to define patient ID and slide ID:
+                                1. use-manifest 2. origin
+    use-manifest        Use manifest file to locate slides. a CSV file with minimum of 4 column and maximum of 6 columns.
+The name of columns should be among ['origin', 'patient_id', 'slide_id', 'slide_path', 'annotation_path', 'subtype']. origin, slide_id, patient_id must be one of the columns.

+    use-origin          Use origin for detecting patient ID and slide ID.
+                                NOTE: It only works for German, OVCARE, and TCGA.

 optional arguments:
   -h, --help            show this help message and exit